-Black tea at peak fermentation is undeniably sweet and mellow, differing it from all the other tea types.
+Black tea at peak oxidation is undeniably sweet and mellow, differing it from all the other tea types.

 The Most Famous Chinese Black Tea Types

 Lapsang Souchong Black Tea

 The first black tea in existence was Lapsang Souchong.
 This smokey black tea originated in the Wuyi Mountains of Fujian province, in an area close to Tong Mu Guan.
 Nowadays, this area is nearly a national treasure.
 While foreigners are entirely prohibited from entering, Chinese citizens can come only with a special permit.
-This area is the birthplace of the tea, and Zhen Shan Xiao Zhong is still produced there.
-However, a large amount of Lapsang Souchong doesn't come from this area and is falsely marketed under its name.
+This area is the birthplace of the tea, and farmers still produce Zhen Shan Xiao Zhong there.
+However, a large amount of Lapsang Souchong doesn't come from this area, and some tea companies falsely market it under its name.

 Traditional Lapsang Souchong Black Tea is made in a unique smokehouse, using the smoke from pine tree branches.
-Because Lapsang Souchong grows at high altitudes in a slightly northern region of China, it is one of the last Chinese teas to be harvested.
+Because Lapsang Souchong grows at high altitudes in a slightly northern region of China, farmers harvest this tea last.
 Lapsang harvest dates stem into late May (Chinese tea harvest season begins as early as late February).

 Dian Hong Black Tea

 Dian Hong Black Tea is a tea from Yunnan province (same province as pu-erh tea) and is currently one of the most popular teas in China.
-It is loved for its thick, robust taste with a gracious floral aftertaste.
+Tea enthusiasts love it for its thick, robust taste with a gracious floral aftertaste.
 The tea itself is relatively new, emerging in the late 1930s.

 Keemun Black Tea

 Keemun black tea is one of the first black teas we recommend to people getting into the sublime and at times mysterious world of hong cha.
-Keemun black tea has an intense yet delightful fragrance of flower fields and ripe fruits incomparable to other Chinese black teas.
+It has an intense yet delightful fragrance of flower fields and ripe fruits incomparable to other Chinese black teas.

 Keemun is the only black tea variety that is on China's Ten Famous Tea's List.